|

 The Palms Tropical Oasis is the row of properties in

-if you are ever in the Nantwich area), the current sales area is across
+Gardens, the current (2007) sales area is across

 Moving the sales area as